lesegura/surveyworskhop/code/Intro-to-survey-and-srvyr-package-and-categorical-data-analysis-in-tidy-R.md

   scale_x_discrete(limits = race_tab$race1) +
   xlab("") +
   ylab("%") +
-  labs(title = "Survey-Weighted Race Distribution in the U.S.")
+  labs(title = "Survey-Weighted Race Distribution in the U.S.") +
+  theme_classic()
 ```

 ![](Intro-to-survey-and-srvyr-package-and-categorical-data-analysis-in-tidy-R_files/figure-gfm/race%20graph-1.png)<!-- -->

 ##### Creating 2x2 tables

+Suppose we are interested in the patterns of marijuana use by different
+racial/ethnic groups.

 We are going to create a 2x2 table of the weighted counts (frequencies)
 of marijuana use by race and plot it.